Cold weather forecast as 3C freeze and ‘dangerous’ winds descend

 A yellow weather warning for strong winds is also in place between 6am and 5pm on Wednesday, with forecasters warning of some travel disruption and “dangerous” coastal conditions.

-Met Office meteorologist Alex Deakin said gusts of 70 to 75mph are expected as a high pressure system takes “control” of the weather.
+Met Office meteorologist Alex Deakin said gusts of 70mph to 75mph are expected as a high-pressure system takes “control” of the weather.

 “We have another one of these cold fronts heading in,” Mr Deakin said.
 “The winds are going to be strengthening – getting very blustery across Scotland on Wednesday.